 Thanking a person for a benefit rendered is perfectly normal; in fact it is expected in most societies.
 But who do we thank for the blessings of nature or for impersonal events?
 Does a hiker on a hill in a thunderstorm thank the lightning for not hitting him?
 Rarely.
 Who do we thank for warm sunshine or a cold mountain spring on a hot day?
 Even the man who denies the existence of the Biblical God may thank his “lucky stars”, “fate” or some other outside force.
 Often the force is personalized, such as when a man thanks “Lady Luck” for a gambling win or “Mother Nature” for the beauty of a flower.
 For centuries soldiers have personalized the weapons that they hoped would save them in battle (Big Bertha, Enola Gay) and thanked them if they do.
 Children evince an inveterate desire to name things, from the family car to their most beloved toys, and thank them for things done just as they would people.
 It seems that it is human nature to thank a personal force, not an impersonal force, for whatever good is received.

-It is certainly appropriate to thank others for the good that they do for us, but is the individual the only one we should thank?
+It is certainly appropriate to thank others for the good that they do for us, but is that enough?
 Perhaps in addition to being grateful to a master cellist for a moving performance, we should also reserve some gratitude for his parents, his teachers, his family, and the others who made him into the musical professional we so enjoy.
 Maybe our thanks should extend to the society in which we all live, because the society plays a large role in what we each experience.
 At any rate, it is clear that for anything that happens, there is much to be thankful for.

 Man is a derivative creature; his very existence depends on something outside of him, such as the natural world.
 Since man derives his existence from something else (conception and death demonstrate that he is not self-existent), gratitude directed towards any man, or group of men, must also be directed towards the One who gave that man his abilities and the others their ability to contribute.
 Given man’s innate tendency to thank a personal force, not an impersonal one, it is logical to thank God, the One who created nature, for His blessing.